HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ### Number of images in CSS

-What we found was that most CSS doesn’t result in a lot of image loads: the lower two percentiles came in at one image each, and even the 90th percentile hovered around 10 images, across all image types.
+We found that most CSS doesn’t result in a lot of image loads: the lower two percentiles came in at one image each, and even the 90th percentile hovered around 10 images, across all image types.

 {{ figure_markup(
   image="number-of-images-loaded.png",